Carolyn P. Phillips

 Program and Outreach Manager

 Liz Persaud is a nationally recognized keynote, public speaker, and advocate addressing the need to build bridges and solidify the gaps between individuals living with and without disabilities.
-Liz currently serves as the Program and Outreach Manager for Tools for Life (Georgia’s Assistive Technology Act Program) and the Pass It On Center (The National Assistive Technology Device Reutilization Coordination and Technical Assistance Center) at AMAC Accessibility Solutions and Research Center within the College of Design at Georgia Tech.
+Liz currently serves as the Program and Outreach Manager for Tools for Life (Georgia’s Assistive Technology Act Program) and the Pass It On Center (The National Assistive Technology Device Reutilization Coordination and Technical Assistance Center) at the Center for Inclusive Design and Innovation within the College of Design at Georgia Tech.
 Additionally, Liz provides online and in person training and public awareness for TechSAge 2, the Rehabilitation Engineering Research Center focused on successful aging with a disability.
 She is a sought-after guest lecturer at numerous universities speaking on the power of assistive technology.
 Liz is an active advocate with the Muscular Dystrophy Association of Atlanta as well as the nonprofit group Living United with NMD, providing outreach and raising awareness to numerous groups and organizations across the globe.
 Her passion lies within education about generations of adults growing up and living independently and successfully with childhood neuromuscular diseases.
 She is also the proud two-time recipient of the Muscular Dystrophy Association Personal Achievement Award in Georgia.
 Liz has dedicated her life to increasing independence for individuals with disabilities by educating on self-determination and advocacy with a focus on technology and disabilities.
 She is a graduate of Georgia State University and lives in Alpharetta, Georgia with her hero of a husband and supportive family.

 Send an email to Liz: firstname.lastname@example.org

 Assistive Technology Access Team Manager